sisoe24/nukeserversocket/README.md

   - [1.9.
 Test plugin locally](#19-test-plugin-locally)
   - [1.10.
 Overview](#110-overview)

 ## 1.1.
+Tools

+Tools that are using NukeServerSocket:

+- [Nuke Tools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools) - Visual Studio Code extension.

+## 1.2.
 Features

-- Execute code from your local network by using Visual Studio Code.
+- Send Python or BlinkScript code to be executed inside Nuke from your local network.
-- If used locally (same machine) no configuration required, just start the server.
-- Connect from another computer by specify a custom address.
-- Multiple computer can connect to the same Nuke instance.
+- Multiple computers can connect to the same Nuke instance.
-- Easy expandable with any method of your choice (read more [Extendibility](#16-extendibility))
+- Receive/Send nodes from another Nuke instance in your local network.
+- Not bound to any application. (more on [Extendibility](#16-extendibility))

-## 1.2.
+## 1.3.
 Installation

 Save the plugin in your _.nuke_ directory or in a custom directory and then `import NukeServerSocket` in your _menu.py_.
 **Remember**: If you use a custom plugin path, add the path in your init.py: `nuke.pluginAddPath('custom/path')`.
 > N.B. if your downloaded  zip folder has a different name (NukeServerSocket-master, NukeServerSocket-0.0.2 etc._), then you **need to rename it to just NukeServerSocket**.

-## 1.3.
+## 1.4.
 Usage

+### 1.4.1.
+Receive incoming request

-1. Open the _NukeServerSocket_ panel and start the server by clicking on **Connect**.
+Open the _NukeServerSocket_ panel and with the mode on **Receiver**, start the server by clicking **Connect**.

-   1. If you receive a message: "_Server did not initiate.
-Error: The bound address is already in use_", just change the **port** entry to a different one and try again.
+  > If you receive a message: "_Server did not initiate.
+Error: The bound address is already in use_", just change the **Port** to a random number between `49152` and `65535` and try again.
 It means that probably you have a connection listening on that port already.
-2. When connected you could test the receiver with the **Test Server Receiver** otherwise you are done.
+Also when connected, you could test the receiver with the **Test Receiver** button, otherwise you are done.
-3. Send code from Visual Studio Code by using the companion extension.

-> The plugin doesn't have to stay visible after the server has been initialized.

-## 1.4.
-Connection

-When used locally (same machine), no configuration is required as the server will listen on the **Local Host Address**.
-If the server **port** is already busy, just change it by typing a random number between `49152` and `65535` and try again.
-Visual Studio Code will pick Nuke's settings automatically.

-When connecting from/to another computer, manual configuration will be required inside Visual Studio Code.
-You will need the **Local IP address** and the **port** information from NukeServerSocket.
+When connected, NukeServerSocket will listen for incoming request on the IP Address and Port shown in the plugin.

-The information inside Visual Studio Code must match the information inside NukeServerSocket.

-> VMs: Sending from your local machine to a VM machine will likely require some configuration on your side like enabling some network settings etc.

-If you still have some problems, please feel free to reach out for any questions.
+Now you can send code from Visual Studio Code with [Nuke Tools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools) or any other method you prefer.

+### 1.4.2.
+Receive/Send nodes

+#### 1.4.2.1.
+Send

+When sending nodes, switch the mode from **Receiver** to **Sender** and be sure that there is another NukeServerSocket instance listening for incoming network request ([Receive incoming request](#141-receive-incoming-request)).
+Select the nodes you want to send a click **Send Selected Nodes**.

+> By default, the IP Address on the sender points to the local IP address, so if you want to send nodes between the same computer you should only specify the Port.
+When sending nodes to another computer you will also need to specify the IP Address of the NukeServerSocket computer you want the nodes to be sended.

+#### 1.4.2.2.
+Receive

+When receiving nodes just follow the steps for [Receive incoming request](#141-receive-incoming-request) for the receiving instance and the [Send](#1421-send) steps for the sending instances.

 ## 1.5.
 Settings

-The plugin offers some minor settings for the internal script editor, like send output, format text and so on but they are pretty self explanatory.
+The plugin offers some minor settings like output text to internal script editor, format text and so on.

 ## 1.6.
 Extendibility

-At its core, the plugin is just a server socket that waits for an incoming request, performs the operations inside Nuke and returns the result.
-Nothing ties it to Visual Studio Code per se.
+At its core, the plugin is just a server socket that awaits for an incoming request, performs the operations inside Nuke and returns the result.
+Nothing ties it to any application per se.

-The only requirement is to send the code to be executed as a string.
+The only requirement is that the code received should be inside a string.

-Additionally the plugin accepts a _stringified Associative Array_ with the key **text** containing the code to be executed as a string, and an optional key **file** to show the name of the file that is being executed (this will only show if settings **Output to Script Editor** and **Clean & Format Text** are enabled).
-On the plugin side, the data is converted with `json.loads()` into a valid `dictionary` python type.
+From the client point of view, the code can be sended either inside a _stringified_ associative array or inside a simple string, with the latter being valid only when sending Python code.

+The associative array should have the following keys: `text` and an optional `file`.

+- `text`: Must contain the code to be executed as a string.
+- `file`: Could contain the file path of the script that is being executed.

+Although the associative array is optional when executing Python code, it is a requirement when executing BlinkScript.
+The key **file** must contain a valid file extension: `.cpp` or `.blink` in order for the plugin to know where to delegate the job.

+> When sending a stringified array, the plugin will try to deserialize it with `json.loads()`.

 ### 1.6.1.
 Code Sample